FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/building-businesses-for-the-future-of-the-decentralized-web.md

 ## The Filecoin Base Camp Accelerator by Outlier Ventures

-The FIlecoin Base Camp Accelerator is a three-month remote program focused on accelerating the growth of early-stage projects, ideas, and concepts focused on the Filecoin, IPFS, and libp2p networks.
+The Filecoin Base Camp Accelerator is a three-month remote program focused on accelerating the growth of early-stage projects, ideas, and concepts focused on the Filecoin, IPFS, and libp2p networks.
 Up to $250,000 is available for projects that are part of Base Camp.
 Applications are open at [outlierventures.io/base-camp](https://outlierventures.io/base-camp/filecoin-base-camp/).